Installation and Quickstart¶

 cd PROTEA

-poetry install # installs runtime + dev dependencies
+poetry install # runtime only (slimmest install)

 Configuration¶